 Next, I wanted to put the 3 collages together as one image.
 I selected all 3 designs, and created a collage laying them out as they would look on the finished drawer fronts.
 I added black gridlines between each collage to give me a perfect cutting line and also to serve as a tidy outline for each of the drawers.

-My son loves his new look drawers and he also discovered that he can write on the decals in pencil, which can be erased if necessary.
+My son loves his new look drawers and he also discovered that he can write on the wallpaper in pencil, which can be erased if necessary.
 I made some of the puzzles pretty difficult so they will be sure to last him a while.
 (Actually, I’m not sure if I can even remember all the answers myself so if you do this, you MAY want to write the answers down and keep them in a safe place!)
-When he’s done, the decals can easily be removed or replaced.
+When he’s done, the wallpaper can easily be removed or replaced.

 About Our Guest Blogger